-Many people living in rented accomodation, from college dorms to condos and apartments, find themselves in the same situation – you want to hang a guitar on the wall, but the lease will not allow you to just drill or screw the hanger into the wall.
+Many people living in rented accommodation, from college dorms to condos and apartments, find themselves in the same situation.
+You want to hang a guitar on the wall, but the lease doesn’t allow you to drill or screw a hanger into the wall.

-Sure you can put a guitar on a stand, but when floor space is at a premium, hanging a guitar is the most sensible option. it also helps if you have small kids or a large dog running around, which puts your guitar at constant risk of getting knocked over, or worse still landed on.
+Sure you can put a guitar on a stand, but when floorspace is at a premium, hanging a guitar is the most sensible option.
+If you have small kids or a large dog running around, stands also leaves your guitar at constant risk of getting knocked over or worse, landed on.

-Thankfully, there’s actually a cheap and easy solution to your issue – and it’s not just functional, it looks good too.
+Thankfully, there’s actually a cheap and easy solution to your issue, which is functional and looks good, too.

-There’s also the added issue that some houses are just badly made, and while you might be able to find a stud, it might be a risk hanging something as heavy as some guitars.
-While some Ibanez and similar guitars are actually quite light, a good Les Paul can easily run north of 10lbs – would you want to risk hanging 10lbs on a command strip on the wall of your dorm?
+There’s also the added issue where some houses are just badly made.
+While you might be able to find a stud, it might be a risk hanging something as heavy as some guitars.
+While Ibanez and similar guitars are actually quite light, a good Les Paul can easily run north of 10 pounds.
+Would you want to risk hanging 10 pounds on a command strip on the wall of your dorm?

 Finally, you can use one of those closet guitar hangers – but who wants to keep a guitar in the closet?

-Thankfully, a Japanese company called Labrico makes these cheap and simple 2 x 4 brackets that allow you to stand a piece of 2 X 4 to act as a madeshift stud.
+Thankfully, a Japanese company called Labrico makes these cheap and simple 2 x 4 brackets that allow you to stand a 2×4 for use as a makeshift stud.

-The brackets are available in a variety of colors and are secured against the ceiling and floor (with a thumbwheel at the ceiling side to adjust height and ensure a tight fit) with non-slip pads on either end ensure there is no damage to either.
+The brackets are available in a variety of colors and are secured against the ceiling and floor (with a thumbwheel at the ceiling side to adjust height and ensure a tight fit) with non-slip pads on either end to ensure there is no damage.

 Once the bracket is in place, you simply attach a guitar wall hanger as you normally would to a stud in the wall, and you’re ready to roll!
-Each stud promises to hold 20kg, which at 44lbs is really enough for three or more guitars – or two guitars and a little room left over from people roughly putting the guitar on and off the wall.
+Each stud promises to hold 20kg (44 pounds), which is enough for three or more guitars – or two guitars and a little left over to account for people roughly putting the guitar on and off the wall.

 Having the post outside the wall also gives you piece of mind to know that your guitar is hanging safely.